 However, the blades do need to be changed.
 I ordered some blades when I purchased my razor and was disappointed with the amount of packaging they came with.
 I am determined to find a different company though who is more environmentally conscious about how they package their product.

-Like I said above, this should be a one-time investment.
+Like I said above, this should be a one time investment.
 I paid approximately £15 for mine and I expect it to last me a lifetime.
-The blades are going to need replacing but I purchased 100 for under £8 (I’ve since seen them for less than this) and I’ve been using the same one for about a month now.
+The blades are going to need replacing but I purchased 100 for under £8 (I’ve since seen them for less than this) and I’ve been using the same once for about a month now.